Treaty of Paris between Italy and the Allied Powers: Annexes

 A subsequent annex to the treaty provided for the cultural autonomy of the German minority in South Tyrol.

 Greece–Turkey relations

 Article 14 of the treaty ceded the Italian islands in the Aegean to Greece and further stipulated that they "shall be and shall remain demilitarized".

-Turkey is the intended third party beneficiary of the demilitarization treaty by law (Vienna Convention of Treaties, art.
+Turkey is the intended third-party beneficiary of the demilitarization treaty by law (Vienna Convention of Treaties, art.
 36(2)).
-Turkey did not want to sign any treaty ceding Rhodes to Greece but demanded demilitarization of Anatolian islands.

-Despite not being party to the treaty, Turkey cites it in their ongoing tensions to accuse Greece of illegally militarizing the Aegean, going so far as to use it as a basis to call Greek sovereignty over the islands into question.
+Turkey had no title in signing any treaty ceding Rhodes to Greece, as the whole Dodecanese had been ceded by Turkey to Italy with the First Treaty of Lausanne (Often referred as "Treaty of Ouchy" to prevent confusion with Treaty of Lausanne) of 1912 but demanded demilitarization of those islands at the peace talks held in Lausanne in 1923.
+This was eventually inserted in the Paris Peace Treaty of 1947, to which Turkey is not a signatory party.